hangyav/textLSP/README.md

 ## Configuration

 Using textLSP within an editor depends on the editor of choice.
-For a few examples how to setup language servers in general in some of the popular editors see [here](https://github.com/openlawlibrary/pygls/tree/master/examples/hello-world#editor-configurations) or take a look at the related documentation of your editor.
+For a few examples how to set up language servers in general in some of the popular editors see [here](https://github.com/openlawlibrary/pygls/tree/master/examples/hello-world#editor-configurations) or take a look at the related documentation of your editor.

-By default all analyzers are disabled in textLSP, they have to be turned on in the settings.
+By default, all analyzers are disabled in textLSP, they have to be turned on in the settings.
 Example configuration in lua for nvim (other editors should be set up accordingly):

 ```lua